Mexican Style Egg Bake (Paleo)FULLforLife

 Line an edged 9x13 baking dish with parchment paper (for easy cleanup and cutting) OR grease pan with extra virgin olive oil/coconut oil.

-Place your protein (leftover taco meat or protein of choice) and veggies on the bottom of your prepared pan.
+Place your protein (leftover taco meat or protein of choice) and onions, peppers and green chilies on the bottom of your prepared pan.

 Evenly sprinkle nutritional yeast or cheese on top of eggs.